How concerns are addressed

 Preparing for a preliminary assessment

-Where the University has jurisdiction and authority to act, REI will arrange for a preliminary assessment of the matter by the Designated Person nominated in accordance with the Australian Code.
-Essentially, REI will prepare and gather material that will enable the Designated Person to conduct a Preliminary Assessment of the matter.
+Where the University has jurisdiction and authority to act, OREI will arrange for a preliminary assessment of the matter by the Designated Person nominated in accordance with the Australian Code.
+Essentially, OREI will prepare and gather material that will enable the Designated Person to conduct a Preliminary Assessment of the matter.

 - Step 3